Chart Color Schemes

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-Pemulwuy - Greystanes (North) had a median taxpayer income of $61,547 and an average income of $74,658 in financial year 2022.
-These figures are high compared to Greater Sydney's median income of $56,994 and average income of $80,856 during the same period.
-By September 2025, estimates suggest a median income of approximately $69,308 and an average income of $84,072, based on Wage Price Index growth of 12.61% since financial year 2022.
-According to census data, household incomes rank at the 85th percentile with a weekly income of $2,339.
-The income bracket of $1,500 - 2,999 captures 30.2% of the community, with 3,395 individuals falling into this category.
-This is consistent with broader trends across the broader area where 30.9% are in the same income category.
-Economic strength is evident with 37.2% of households earning high weekly incomes exceeding $3,000, supporting elevated consumer spending.
-High housing costs consume 16.3% of income, but strong earnings place disposable income at the 83rd percentile.
+The median taxpayer income in Pemulwuy - Greystanes (North) SA2 was $61,547 and the average was $74,658 according to postcode level ATO data aggregated by AreaSearch for financial year 2022.
+Nationally, these figures are high compared to Greater Sydney's median income of $56,994 and average income of $80,856.
+Based on Wage Price Index growth from financial year 2022 to September 2025, estimated incomes would be approximately $69,308 (median) and $84,072 (average).
+Census data shows household incomes rank at the 85th percentile with weekly earnings of $2,339.
+The income bracket of $1,500 - 2,999 captures 30.2% of the community, consistent with broader trends in the area showing 30.9% in the same category.
+High weekly earnings exceeding $3,000 are achieved by 37.2% of households, supporting elevated consumer spending.
+Housing costs consume 16.3% of income, but strong earnings place disposable income at the 83rd percentile.
 The area's SEIFA income ranking places it in the 8th decile.

 Frequently Asked Questions - Income